Rafficer/linux-cli-community/README.md

 ### A Linux CLI for ProtonVPN.
 Written in Python.

-ProtonVPN-CLI is a full rewrite of the [bash protonvpn-cli](https://github.com/ProtonVPN/protonvpn-cli/blob/master/protonvpn-cli.sh) in Python to improve readability, speed and reliability as well as add more functionality and features.
+ProtonVPN-CLI is a full rewrite of the [bash protonvpn-cli](https://github.com/ProtonVPN/protonvpn-cli/blob/master/protonvpn-cli.sh) in Python, which adds more features and functionality with the purpose of improving readability, speed and reliability.

 ## Installation and Updating